 Prune Whip is an old fashioned recipe made with pureed prunes and flavoring folded into beaten egg whites.

-It is best served warm with a quick and easy thin Vanilla Pudding Sauce (instructions included below).
+is best served warm with a quick and easy thin Vanilla Pudding Sauce

 Top with whipped cream and chopped

-pecans or walnuts.
-The nuts add additional nutritional value as well as flavor., if desired.
+The nuts add additional nutritional value as well as flavor, if desired.

-Puree pitted prunes with 1/2 (2 tablespoons) sugar and flavoring in a food processor.
-(In absence of a food processor, chop them fine).
+Puree pitted prunes with 1/2 sugar (2 tablespoons) and flavoring in a food processor.

 Place puree in a small mixing bowl and set aside.